Sparkling Wine for Life’s Celebrations

 I am always humbled by the generosity, camaraderie and great relationships that are seeded and continue to blossom in this wine world.
 This story is one that really stands out because it’s one of those “random acts of kindness.”
 In this case, there is nothing random about it; only that a group of people who didn’t know each other were brought together because of kindness and a shared loved of sparkling wine.

 One of my resolutions a few years back was to focus more on sparkling wines.
-I was fairly educated in the regions, types of sparkling wines and the various processes as part of wine certification studies, but I desired to taste more of them to understand the soul in the glass.
-I made this comment amongst friends in one of my social channels to garner interest in joining this quest.
+I was fairly educated in the regions, types of sparkling wines and the various processes as part of wine certification studies but desired to taste more of them to understand the soul in the glass.
+I made this comment among friends in one of my social channels to garner interest in joining this quest.
 That’s when it happened.
-Alva, a local Atlanta socialite, large-scale event-coordinator extraordinaire and fizz lover offered to help find some bubbly that I just might enjoy.
-Wow.
+Alva, a local Atlanta socialite, large-scale event-coordinator extraordinaire and fizz lover, offered to help find some bubbly that I just might enjoy.
+Wow!

 And so she did.
-We had a tasting at the house and invited other friends for a wonderful evening of sparkling wine.
-Although Alva doesn’t claim to be an expert, she certainly knows her Champagne, investing her knowledge into co-founding an organization called The Independent Champagne and Sparkling Wine Invitational.
+We had a tasting at the house and invited other friends for a wonderful evening of sparkling wine paired with different dishes.
+Although Alva doesn’t claim to be an expert, she certainly knows her champagne, investing her knowledge into co-founding an organization called The Independent Champagne and Sparkling Wine Invitational.

-2000 Pierre Gimonnet & Fils Brut Premier Cru (Blanc de Blancs) – This wine is made from 100% Chardonnay and is a blend of fruit from blocks with different soils in the area that best represents the vintage.
+2000 Pierre Gimonnet & Fils Brut Premier Cru (Blanc de Blancs): This wine is made from 100 percent chardonnay and is a blend of fruit from blocks with different soils in the area that best represents the vintage.
 The wine was paired with fresh raw oysters, popcorn and cheese.
 We tried both Gruyere and Ermitage Brie cheese.
 The wine had a light golden color and a yeasty nose, yet less than what we experienced in the H. Billiot.
-It exhibited citrus flavors on the palate with a velvety/creamy texture in the mouth, which was accentuated when paired with the oysters.
-There is more to tasting wine than just aromas, taste and flavors… you must pay attention to the texture in your mouth as well.
+It exhibited citrus flavors on the palate with a velvety, or creamy, texture in the mouth, which was accentuated when paired with the oysters.
+There is more to tasting wine than just aromas, taste and flavors—you must pay attention to the texture in your mouth as well.

-We all learned that day we didn’t have to wait for special occasions to enjoy sparkling wine, especially Champagne.
-Here’s to celebrating life more often.
+We all learned that day we didn’t have to wait for special occasions to enjoy sparkling wine, especially champagne.